bluerobotics/ping-viewer/docs/logging-and-user-files.md

 #### Sensor Logs

 The sensor log files (.bin) contain all of the raw binary communications received from the device.
 These binary communications are in [Ping Protocol](https://github.com/bluerobotics/ping-protocol) format.
 The logs can be [replayed](replay-data.md) by Ping Viewer application.
+To know more about the binary structure, please check [binary log file structure](binary-structure).

 #### Pictures